reframejs/reframe/readme.md

 ## What is Reframe

-Reframe is a collection of tools to quickly build a modern stack.
+Reframe is a collection of tools to quickly build a modern & simple stack.

 Our documentation is beginner friendly.

-Our stacks are simple &mdash;
+Our starters are simple &mdash;
 they inlcude the bare minium of tools so you can get started quickly with only a minimal amount of knowledge.
-We guide you about which tools to use as you scale.
+We guide you through the tools you may need as you scale.

 :o: Libraries